U.S. special envoy to Haiti resigns, says he will not be associated with ‘inhumane, counterproductive’ deportations of Haitians

 Many in Haiti believe Henry has been able to hold on to power because of his backing by the United States.
 Henry is facing various attempts to oust him — particularly after a prosecutor sought his indictment in connection with the assassination of President Jovenel Moïse.

-In a statement, a State Department spokesperson confirmed the resignation, and thanked Foote “for his service.”
+In a statement, a State Department spokesman confirmed the resignation and thanked Foote “for his service.”
 Defending U.S. policy, the statement said “the United States remains committed to supporting safe, orderly, and humane migration throughout our region, and we engage with partners throughout the migratory corridor to impress upon them our shared responsibility for humane migration management, which includes enforcing migration laws and protecting vulnerable populations.”

-In addition, the State Department said it was working with the International Organization on Migration “to ensure that returning Haitian migrants are met at the airport and provided with immediate assistance.”
+In addition, the State Department said it was working with the International Organization for Migration “to ensure that returning Haitian migrants are met at the airport and provided with immediate assistance.”

-That immediate assistance, IOM officials have said, is largely limited to a one-time, $100 cash award, hygiene kits and the availability of medical treatment on site if needed.
-There has been no funding available for longer term assistance, and many deportees are arriving in one of the most dangerous cities in the hemisphere – Port-au-Prince – without transportation or shelter.
+That immediate assistance, IOM officials have said, is largely limited to a one-time, $100 cash award, hygiene kits and the availability of medical treatment on-site if needed.
+There has been no funding available for longer-term assistance, and many deportees are arriving in one of the most dangerous cities in the hemisphere — Port-au-Prince — without transportation or shelter.

 The State Department’s statement said “we are working to identify ways to provide more comprehensive assistance going forward.”

-It continued, “over the long-term, the U.S. government is committed to working with the Haitian government and stakeholders across Haiti to strengthen democratic governance and the rule of law, increase inclusive economic growth, and improve security and the protection of human rights in Haiti.”
+It continued by stating that “over the long-term, the U.S. government is committed to working with the Haitian government and stakeholders across Haiti to strengthen democratic governance and the rule of law, increase inclusive economic growth, and improve security and the protection of human rights in Haiti.”

 In Haiti, many experts have warned that the country is simply too dangerous to return deportees to, and the state too broken to offer any systemic support.
-Street gangs have torched homes, and unleashed waves of rapes and murders on the populous.
+Street gangs have torched homes and unleashed waves of rapes and murders on the populous.

 The Haitian government, however, has had little choice but to accept the Biden administration’s decision.

-Pierre Esperance, director of Haiti’s National Human Rights Defense Network, said he met with Foote on Monday in Washington.
-He said Foote told him that he had not been consulted by the U.S. Embassy in Port-au-Prince about key negotiations over the future of the Haitian government that were taking place between political actors in Haiti and the Core Group – an advisory body in Haiti composed of ambassadors from the United States, France, Germany, Brazil, Canada, Spain, the European Union and representatives from the United Nations and the Organization of American States.
+Pierre Esperance, executive director of Haiti’s National Human Rights Defense Network, said he met with Foote on Monday in Washington.
+He said Foote told him that he had not been consulted by the U.S. Embassy in Port-au-Prince about key negotiations over the future of the Haitian government that were taking place between political actors in Haiti and the Core Group — an advisory body in Haiti composed of ambassadors from the United States, France, Germany, Brazil, Canada, Spain, the European Union, and representatives from the United Nations and the Organization of American States.

-Esperance also said the two men discussed the U.S. embassy’s dismissal of a political agreement for a new interim government that was hammered out by civil society groups.
-Foote “was very angry about the deportations, because of the situation in Haiti, because he knows about the insecurity and the gangs,” Esperance said.
+Esperance also said the two men discussed the U.S. Embassy’s dismissal of a political agreement for a new interim government that was hammered out by civil society groups.
+Foote “was very angry about the deportations because of the situation in Haiti, because he knows about the insecurity and the gangs,” Esperance said.
 “Those people being returned will be in danger.”

 Faiola reported from Miami.